idaholab/moose/framework/doc/content/syntax/Debug/index.md

 ## Residual outputs for debugging nonlinear convergence issues

-When solving multi-variable or multi-physics problems, it is often the case that the residual for a single variable is more problematic to converge than for the others.
-This may be because the underlying physics are tougher to solve, or because there are issues with the kernels for that variable!
+When solving multi-variable or multi-physics problems, it is often the case that the residual for a subset of variables is more problematic to converge than for the others.
+This may be because the underlying physics are tougher to solve, or because there are issues with the kernels for those variables!

 MOOSE provides two convenient debug boolean options to examine the convergence of nonlinear residuals:

-- [!param](/Debug/show_var_residual_norms) shows the residual norms for each nonlinear variable (more like equation actually).
+- [!param](/Debug/show_var_residual_norms) shows the residual norms for each nonlinear variable equation.
 The equation with the highest residual is the least converged.
-  This is the norm after scaling if equation scaling, automatic or not, is used.
+  This is the norm after scaling if equation scaling, automatic or manual, is used.

-- [!param](/Debug/show_top_residuals) shows the residual norms only for the least converged equation/variable.
+- [!param](/Debug/show_top_residuals) shows the residual norms only for the least converged variable equation.

 Helpful information on debugging numerical convergence issues is provided in the [numerical troubleshooting page](application_usage/failed_solves.md).